xiix0/scam/README.md

-Your lucky color has faded.
+Your supervisor is thinking about you.